Sebastián Miranda: Columbus Crew

 On 24 December 2010, it was first reported by La Tercera on their website that Miranda had agreed to terms with American Major League Soccer side Columbus Crew.
 He made his Columbus debut on 22 February 2011, in leg 1 of the Crew's CONCACAF Champions League quarter-final series against Real Salt Lake.
 His first league game with the Crew was on March 19, 2011 against DC United in the season opener.
-He scored his first goal for the crew against F.C.
+He scored his first goal for the Crew against F.C.
 Dallas with a 20-yard header.

 Managerial career

 Next his retirement, he worked as the manager of the academies of Unión Española at national level as well as the Football Technical Leader of the social club Estadio Español (Spanish Stadium).
 From February 2020 to September 2021, he was the assistant coach of Patricio Ormazábal of Chile U20 and next he joined Universidad de Chile youth system.
 In 2022, he took the challenge of coaching Universidad de Chile first team after Santiago Escobar was released.

 Miranda was again named interim manager of U de Chile on 9 September 2022, after Diego López was dismissed.
 On 25 September, he was named manager until the end of the season.

 On 7 November 2022, Miranda returned to La U's youth categories, as the club were looking for a new manager for the 2023 season.

+In December 2023, he left Universidad de Chile and subsequently joined the technical staff of the Chile national youth teams under Nicolás Córdova, as well as an assistant in Chile U23.